 Advisor: Jess Davison, Security Support Specialist

 InterVarsity Christian Fellowship is a student-led organization that is working with Jesus to cause a revolution through which all students will experience the kingdom of God, be transformed by His love and be sent out to change the world.
 Students lead small group Bible studies and prayer meetings in order to know Jesus personally.

 Student Contacts: Tova Hershman

 The JSU provides a community through which Jewish students may come together to celebrate holidays (Rosh Hashanah, Sukkot, Hanukkah, Purim, Passover and Yom HaSho'ah) and connect with other Jewish students.
 JSU members work together to provide transportation to the local temple for regular services and larger celebrations of all major holidays.
-We also provide non-Jewish students the opportunity to explore Judaism by welcoming them at our weekly Shabbat Kiddush on Friday evenings.
+We also provide non-Jewish students the opportunity to explore Judaism by welcoming them at all events including Holiday observances and occasional Shabbat get togethers.

 4. Newman Club

 Student Contacts: Claire Deangeli